 Applications for the 2019 YA novel workshop-retreat at the Djerassi Resident Artists Program will open in Fall 2018.

 INFORMATION ON THE NEXT WORKSHOP:

 In the spring of 2019, I will lead my eighth young adult writing workshop at the Djerassi Program in Northern California.
 I first visited Djerassi as a resident artist in 2012, when I spent a month writing and exploring and finding inspiration.
-I love sharing this experience with fellow writers of YA fiction, and I’ve created a small week-long taste of Djerassi along with a workshop component that features with constructive critiques, themed writing prompts, evenings readings, and a personal hour-long private conference with me.
+I love sharing this experience with fellow writers of YA fiction, and I’ve created a small week-long taste of Djerassi along with a workshop component that features constructive critiques, themed writing prompts, evenings readings, and an hour-long private conference with me.
 Please check back in early Fall of 2018 for information about the next workshop, which will be held in May 2019.

 Young Adult Novel Writing

 with Nova Ren Suma

 A fiction workshop tailored for writers working on YA novels of any style and genre, featuring daily critique sessions, themed writing prompts, and time to retreat and produce new work.
 Includes 75 pages (25 for group critique; 50 in one-hour private conference) of manuscript review.
 Applicants accepted pending review of writing samples by Nova Ren Suma.